Sean-DK/StringSplit/README.md

 # StringSplit
+[WORK IN PROGRESS]
-my personal implementation of splitting a string in c++
+My personal implementation of splitting a string in C++.
+I'll update description when it's further along.